How to Create a Webinar

 Ready to Go Live?

-When it comes to creating a webinar, all you need is a prepared concept and an audience to attend.
+When creating a webinar, you need a prepared concept and an audience to attend.
 So long as you focus on delivering value and relevant information, webinars can become the cornerstone of your online marketing success.

 Some last points to remember are:

-- Send reminder emails for participants who signed up for the webinar.
+- 400;”>Send reminder emails to participants who signed up for the webinar.

 - Tuesday is generally known to be the best day to promote a webinar.